-An older horse often has a lot to offer, despite its age. … When it comes to horses, ‘older’ usually means ten to fifteen years old, but many horses in their twenties are still great riding horses.
-If you only plan to ride recreationally once a week or so, an older horse is a perfect choice.
+An older horse often has a lot to offer, despite its age.
+Even an 18 or 20-year-old horse can have many years of use proper care (and ponies even longer). … When it comes to horses, ‘older’ usually means ten to fifteen years old, but many horses in their twenties are still great riding horses.

-Can you ride a 16 year old horse?
+Can you still ride a 20 year old horse?

 Here is a horse years into human year chart: